s-ol/alive/core/extensions.md

 `Action`s are more powerful than `Op`s, because they control whether, which and how their arguments are evaluated.
 They roughly correspond to *macros* in Lisps.
 Since it is rarely necessary to implement `Action`s, there is currently no documentation on implementing them, but the `Action` class documentation and the examples in `core/builtin.moon` should be enough to get started.

 [lua]:          https://www.lua.org/
 [moonscript]:   http://moonscript.org/
+[builtins-req]: ../../reference/index.html#require
 [builtins-doc]: ../../reference/index.html#doc